podo-gec/fungani/README.md

 option, since including, e.g., [plotnine] would increase the binary size by quite a large amount of Mb.

-A more efficient command-line only version of this app, with memory-cached operations for Linux and macOS users, will be available in a separate branch.

 It should be noted, however, thta with the present version of the application, it is possible to post-process the Blast results when the intermediate files are kept (option `-c` or `--clean`).
 Two applications are possible with this setup: